fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

 yhat = model.predict_classes(encoded, verbose=0)
 ```

-We can then look up the index in the Tokenizer’s mapping to get the associated word.
+We can then look up the index in the Tokenizer's mapping to get the associated word.
 out_word = ''
 for word, index in tokenizer.word_index.items():
 if index == yhat: